 (Sweden, literally 'hand-piano') accordion

-(German m.) see chiroplast
+(German m.) wrist clonus

 a stopped note on the horn, produced by the hand being inserted in the bell of the instrument